masashitsubaki/CPI_prediction/README.md

-# Compound-protein interaction (CPI) prediction using a GNN for compounds and a CNN for proteins.
+# Compound-protein interaction (CPI) prediction using a GNN for compounds and a CNN for proteins

 This code is a simpler model and its faster implementation of our paper "[Compound-protein Interaction Prediction with End-to-end Learning of Neural Networks for Graphs and Sequences (Bioinformatics, 2018)](https://academic.oup.com/bioinformatics/advance-article-abstract/doi/10.1093/bioinformatics/bty535/5050020?redirectedFrom=PDF)" in PyTorch.
-In this code, we use the CPI dataset of human provided in "[Improving compound–protein interaction prediction by building up highly credible negative samples (Bioinformatics, 2015).](https://academic.oup.com/bioinformatics/article/31/12/i221/216307)"
+In this code, we use the CPI dataset of human and *C.elegans* provided in "[Improving compound–protein interaction prediction by building up highly credible negative samples (Bioinformatics, 2015).](https://academic.oup.com/bioinformatics/article/31/12/i221/216307)"
 Note that the ratio of positive and negative samples is 1:1.

 In the problem of CPI prediction, an input is the pair of a SMILES (compound) and an amino acid sequence (protein);
-an ouput is a binary label (interact or not).
+an output is a binary label (interact or not).
 The SMILES is converted with RDKit and we obtain a graph of the compound (i.e., atom types and their adjacency matrix).
-The overviwe of our CPI prediction approach is as follows:
+The overview of our CPI prediction approach is as follows:

 <div align="center">
 <p><img src="model.jpeg" width="600" /></p>